LogicMonitor Alternatives: Modern Options for Network Intelligence and Hybrid Observability

 Kentik goes beyond fault monitoring into ongoing network design and optimization.
 Depending on the environment, that can include:

-Kentik is delivered as a SaaS platform designed to reduce tooling sprawl and operational overhead while giving network teams a more purpose-built source of truth.
+Kentik is delivered as a SaaS platform with network-value-aligned pricing and a predictable scaling model, designed to reduce tooling sprawl and operational overhead while giving network teams a more purpose-built source of truth.

 Summary: Kentik vs LogicMonitor at a glance